VIDA-NYU/reprozip/CONTRIBUTING.md

  * From the command line: `git checkout -b my-feature-branch-name`
 6. Make your changes.
  * Avoid making changes to more files than necessary for your feature (i.e. refrain from combining your "real" pull request with incidental bug fixes).
 This will simplify the merging process and make your changes clearer.
- * Very much avoid making changes to the Unity-specific files, like the scene and the project settings unless absolutely necessary.
-Changes here are very likely to cause difficult to merge conflicts.
-Work in code as much as possible.
-(We will be trying to change the UI to be more code-driven in the future.)
-Making changes to prefabs should generally be safe -- but create a copy of the main scene and work there instead (then delete your copy of the scene before committing).
 7. Commit your changes.
 From the command line:
  * `git add <FILE-NAMES>`
  * `git commit -m "A descriptive commit message"`